Persistent Organic Pollutants

 A study of elderly Faroe Islanders found that those with type 2 diabetes or impaired fasting glucose had higher PCB levels and higher past intake of traditional foods (which are high in POPs), especially in childhood and adolescence.
 For people without diabetes, higher PCB levels were associated with lower insulin levels but higher glucose levels.
 The authors suggest that impaired insulin secretion is an important part of diabetes development associated with these contaminant exposures (Grandjean et al. 2011).

 Anniston, Alabama, was home to a Monsanto PCB manufacturing plant, and residents there have some of the highest PCB levels in the world.
 A study found an association between PCB levels and diabetes, especially in women and people under 55 years of age (Silverstone et al. 2012).
 PCB levels in this population are also associated with cholesterol levels (Aminov et al. 2013) and high blood pressure (Goncharov et al. 2011).
+A follow-up study of people living in Anniston found that exposure to PCBs, PCDDs, trans-nonachlor and DDE were associated with an increased risk of type 2 diabetes (Pavuk et al. 2023).

 High levels of diabetes, hypertension, and autoimmune diseases were found among those exposed to high levels of POPs at an e-waste disposal center in China.
 Evidence suggests that dysfunctional telomeres and systemic chronic inflammation contributes to these diseases (Yuan et al. 2018).